 Fraternities provide their members with many social benefits, helping men meet new people and develop strong friendships both inside and outside of individual chapters.
 While chapters often have formal and social functions each semester, fraternity men also learn valuable social skills, preparing them for later in life.
 71% of those listed in Who's Who in American Colleges and Universities are Greek, and in these positions, social skills are essential.
 While there can be a preconception that fraternities are purely social outlets that disregard responsibility, at Willamette this is not the case.
 Each organization has nationally implemented risk management policies and insurance, as well as the expectation that their events comply with University policies.

 Willamette University is a premiere liberal arts college and its fraternity community reflects that reputation.
 In each Willamette fraternity, academic achievement is a primary objective in an effort to improve scholarship.
 Fraternity men encourage each other to excel both within and outside of the classroom.
-Nationally, fraternity men prominently hold many positions of intellect.
-For example, since 1910, 85% of all Supreme Court Justices have been members of a fraternity.

 The fraternity community offers numerous opportunities to gain valuable leadership experience.
 Each chapter governs itself by its own elected officers.
 Every member contributes a vital role in the general operation and advancement of his fraternity.
 Offices range from planning community service events, improving scholarship and coordinating social events to presiding over the entire chapter.
 The Interfraternity Council serves as the governing body of the fraternity community at Willamette.
 Its executive board is elected from the membership of the UNiversity's fraternities and each chapter has two delegates that affend IFC general meetings.
 In addition, fraternity members are involved in many of Willamette's campus organizations, including Associated Students of Willamette University (ASWU) and Willamette Events Board (WEB).
 Fraternity men also serve as leaders in a variety of staff roles at the University, such as Community Mentors, intramural supervisors, and in Community Service Learning.

 One important foundation of the fraternity experience is serving the community.
 Fraternities contribute to the community in many ways, two of which are philanthropies and community service.
 Community service is visible all across Salem as fraternities participate in various community outreach programs.
-Fraternities also plan philanthropies where they raise money for specific charities and organizations, such as the Make a Wish Foundation, Habitat for Humanity, the Union Gospel Mission, Oregon School for the Blind, Bush Elementary School and others.
+Fraternities also plan philanthropies where they raise money for specific charities and organizations, such as the Make a Wish Foundation, Habitat for Humanity, the Union Gospel Mission, Bush Elementary School and others.
 The fraternities truly embody and support Willamette's motto, "Not unto ourselves alone are we born."